 Pending conversion of the C Shares, the portfolio of assets attributable to the C Shares (the C Share Portfolio) will differ from the portfolio of assets attributable to the Ordinary Shares (the Ordinary Share Portfolio) in terms of both performance (the assets in the portfolios will be different) and diversification (pending Conversion, the C Share Portfolio will be more concentrated than the Ordinary Share Portfolio).
-The C Shares do not carry the right to receive notice of, or to attend or vote at, any general meeting of the Company.
+The C Shares shall have the right, inter alia, to vote on variation of rights attaching to the C Shares but otherwise do not carry the right to receive notice of, or to attend or vote at, any general meeting of the Company.
 Further, holders of C Shares cannot direct the Directors to redeem or repurchase any C Shares or return capital or liquidate the Company.
 The limited voting rights of the holders of the C Shares limit their ability to have an impact on Board decisions or Company policy and may adversely affect the value of such C Shares.